MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgContact.md

   - `[Manager <IMicrosoftGraphDirectoryObject>]`: directoryObject
   - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: Groups that this contact is a member of.
 Read-only.
 Nullable.
 Supports $expand.
   - `[OnPremisesLastSyncDateTime <DateTime?>]`: Date and time when this organizational contact was last synchronized from on-premises AD.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $filter (eq, ne, not, ge, le, in).
   - `[OnPremisesProvisioningErrors <IMicrosoftGraphOnPremisesProvisioningError[]>]`: List of any synchronization provisioning errors for this organizational contact.
-Supports $filter (eq, not for category and propertyCausingError) and eq to count empty collections.
+Supports $filter (eq, not for category and propertyCausingError), /$count eq 0, /$count ne 0.
     - `[Category <String>]`: Category of the provisioning error.
 Note: Currently, there is only one possible value.
 Possible value: PropertyConflict - indicates a property value is not unique.
 Other objects contain the same value for the property.
     - `[OccurredDateTime <DateTime?>]`: The date and time at which the error occurred.
     - `[PropertyCausingError <String>]`: Name of the directory property causing the error.
 Current possible values: UserPrincipalName or ProxyAddress